csabapalfi/google-io-2019/speed-at-scale/README.md

 Twitter limits pixel density on images to 2x (retina) - human eye cannot see more

+### Image CDNs

-## Javascript
+## JavaScript

+### Defer Third-party JS

+57% of execution time in average

+- defer 3rd party js

+### Remove costly libraries

 TOKOPEDIA
 - serves a "lite" version of their app to new users
 - Lite Version uses Svelte: service workers precache their react app in the background (WOW)

-### 3rd Party

-57% of execution time in average

-- defer 3rd party js

 ### Code spliting